 On October 1st each year Nova Scotia celebrates Treaty Day, when nation-to-nation covenants between the indigenous Mi’kmaq and British Crown (now the Government of Canada) are reaffirmed in Halifax (Kjipuktuk in the Mi’kmaw language).
 Yesterday, to mark the occasion the Mi’kmaw Native Friendship Centre presented a program of dance, song, drumming and cultural teaching along with a free meal of Atlantic salmon to all comers as a gesture of the Peace and Friendship which the treaties were intended to nurture.
 The troubled three-century history of the treaties and subsequent colonial abuses is too complex to relate here, but is the reason why many people were wearing orange shirts of remembrance.
 But this was a day of celebration and reconciliation, which put me in mind of another, more ancient annual feast.

 Long before Europeans arrived here, the shore below today’s Atlantic School of Theology had been a gathering place for reunion, celebration, building relationships and sharing knowledge.
-But for what happened next, and for sources of these stories, you’ll have to wait for a forthcoming book, The Little-Known Story of Nova Scotia’s Littlest University, which is still very much a work in progress.
+But for what happened next, and for sources of these stories, you’ll have to wait for a forthcoming book, which is still very much a work in progress.